JoeyStanley/real/_posts/2019-11-04-animating_mergers.md

 I'll start with a *Merger by Approximation* because it's the most straightforward.
 The first to describe this was Trudgill & Foxcroft, who looked at the merger of Middle English **ō** [ɔː] (*road*, *go*) with the dipthong [ɔu] (*flow*, *know*).
 My American ears can't even imagine these being pronounced differently, but apparently some speakers in East Anglia retain the distinction, though they were in the process of becoming merged.

-I'll let you dig into the original study <span class="sidenote-wide">Trudgill, Peter, and Tina Foxcroft.
+I'll let you dig into the original study <span class="sidenote">Trudgill, Peter, and Tina Foxcroft.
 1978.
 On the Sociolinguistics of Vocalic Mergers: Transfer and Approximation in East Anglia.
 In <i>Sociolinguistic Patterns in British English</i>, edited by Peter Trudgill, 69–79.
 London: Edward Arnold.</span>, but the main point they make is that the merger happens "gradually."
 Their description of this merger tactic is that speakers

 > "could gradually approximate the two vowels by bringing them closer together phonetically until, finally, they become identical."
 (Trudgill & Foxcroft 1978:73)